panubo/docker-sshd/README.md

   docker.io/panubo/sshd:1.3.0
 ```

-To enable also password on the root account, the previous `setpasswd.sh` script must aslo define a password for the root user, then
+To enable password authentication on the root account, the previous `setpasswd.sh` script must also define a password for the root user, then
 the command will be:

 ```